Eligibility and Criteria

 - Information for Supervisors and Host Organizations

-In order to be eligible for any AmeriCorps program, including Summer Corps, you must be a U.S. citizen, U.S. national or Lawful Permanent Resident of the United States.
-During the application process, all applicants will be required to provide proof of their status by submitting acceptable documentation of eligibility, such as a copy of an unexpired U.S. passport, birth certificate, certificate of naturalization or Lawful Permanent Resident card.
+In order to be eligible for any AmeriCorps program, including AmeriCorps JD, you must be a U.S. citizen, U.S. national or Lawful Permanent Resident of the United States.
+During the application process, all applicants will be required to provide proof of their status by submitting acceptable documentation of eligibility, such as a copy of an unexpired U.S. passport, birth certificate, and certificate of naturalization or Lawful Permanent Resident card.

 QUALIFYING HOST ORGANIZATION AND PROJECT